Best PS5 Exclusive Games Guide 1

 Image: Push Square

 What are the best PS5 exclusive games?
 For enthusiasts and the hardcore, exclusive titles are one of the main reasons for buying a console.
-These experiences generally make the most of the hardware you are purchasing, and so many are considered best in class when stacked up against third-party counterparts.
+These experiences generally make the most of the hardware you are purchasing, and so many are considered best in class when stacked up against third-party titles.

 However, before we get to the list, we need to do a bit of housekeeping.
 The term "exclusive" has become muddied over the past generation or so.
 Therefore, we've expanded what games qualify for this list.
 If a game appears on a platform beyond PS5, it must work to these parameters in order to make it into the rankings:

-• Available on a Microsoft or Nintendo console: No
+Available on a Microsoft or Nintendo console

-• Available on PC: Yes
+Available on PC

-• Available on PS4: Yes
+Available on PS4

 With that out of the way, it's time to get to your list of the best PS5 exclusive games.
 If you think there's a game missing, use the search bar below to find it and then hand it your own rating.
 Your score might be enough to push it onto the list!